anjandebnath/LLMAgent/Readme.md

 ### Run the Feature Extraction pipeline
 poetry run python src/agent_aj/pipelines/feature_pipeline.py

+1. Fetch data from BigQuery.

+2. Connect to Ollama to
+  - split data into chunks.
+  - generate embeddings.

+3. Connect to Qdrant to store the results.

 📄 Split data into 37 chunks.
 🤖 Generating embeddings and storing in Qdrant collection: 'travel_packages'...